Procedures for Inviting Unpaid Domestic or International Visiting Scholar/Researcher

 Attend Visiting Scholar orientation (notification of time and dates will be sent to VS by CGE).

-Complete any required Environmental Health and Safety training as outlined in the Visiting Scholar/Researcher Agreement before beginning activities.
+Complete any required Environmental Health and Safety training as outlined in the Visiting Scholar/Researcher Agreement submitted as part of the RAMP Export Control approval process before beginning activities.

-Do not continue activities at FSU beyond end date on DS-2019 without getting an extension initiated by inviting faculty member.
+Do not continue activities at FSU beyond end date on DS-2019.